-In granting awards in 2022, the Compensation Committee also reviewed the measures used for performance-based RSUs and determined that it was appropriate to retain the measures established in 2021 without adjustment.
-Although the outlook for financial markets remained uncertain at the outset of 2022, the Compensation Committee considered the value of consistency year-over-year in considering adjustments to the scorecard and concluded that these measures remained challenging in the current market environment for awards made in 2022.
-The table below sets forth the below threshold, threshold, target, and outperformance levels established by the Compensation Committee for performance-based RSU awards made in 2022.
+In granting awards in 2023, the Compensation Committee also reviewed the measures used for performance-based RSUs and determined that it was appropriate to retain the measures established in 2022 without adjustment.
+Although the outlook for financial markets continued to be uncertain at the outset of 2023, the Compensation Committee considered the value of consistency year-over-year in considering adjustments to the scorecard and concluded that these measures remained challenging in the current market environment for awards made in 2023.
+The table below sets forth the below threshold, threshold, target, and outperformance levels established by the Compensation Committee for performance-based RSU awards made in 2023.

-Performance Variable Metric Weight Below Threshold Threshold Base Performance Target Outperformance Absolute Three-Year Economic Return 50% < 0.0% 0.0% 30.0% ≥ 60.0% Relative Three-Year Economic Return 50% < (4.5%) (4.5%) 3.0% ≥ 10.5% Payout Factor (% of Target Shares) 100% 0% 0% 100% 200%
+Metric Weight Performance Variable Below Threshold Threshold Base Performance Target Outperformance 50% Absolute Three-Year Economic Return < 0.0% 0.0% 30.0% ≥ 60.0% 50% Relative Three-Year Economic Return < (4.5) (4.5) 3.0 ≥ 10.5 Payout Factor (% of Target Shares) 0% 0% 100% 200%